AU Traditions: Candles and Carols

-Theo Hicks ’10, who will be taking over as AU’s director of Chorale activities and voice coordinator in fall 2021, said that Candles and Carols was one of the main events he looked forward to every year during his time as an AU student.
+Theo Hicks ’10, AU’s director of Chorale activities and voice coordinator, said that Candles and Carols was one of the main events he looked forward to every year during his time as an AU student.

 “Candles and Carols has been a staple for the Anderson community for as long as I can remember,” he said.
 “The performance enables a wonderful sense of collaboration in the School of Music, Theatre, and Dance, and really emulates the true spirit of the season.”